Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: A -field system with a single massless soliton solution

-According to Eqs.~(\ref{eis1})-(\ref{eis12}), since all terms in the energy density functional (\ref{nnmn}) are positive definite, this property imposes a strong condition to ensure that the single massless solution (\ref{SxS}) is really an energetically stable object or a soliton solution; meaning that any arbitrary deformation above the background of that leads to an increase in the total energy.
-Any arbitrary small deformed version of the special solution (\ref{SxS}) can be introduced as follows:
+According to Eqs.~(\ref{eis1})-(\ref{eis12}), since all terms in energy density functional (\ref{nnmn}) are positive definites, this property imposes a strong condition to ensure that the single massless solution (\ref{SxS}) is really an energetically stable object or a soliton solution, which means that any arbitrary deformation above the background of that leads to an increase in the total energy.
+Any arbitrary small deformed version of special solution (\ref{SxS}) can be introduced as follows:

 where $\delta R$, $\delta \theta$, and $\delta \psi_{j}$ (small variations) are considered to be any arbitrary small functions of space-time.
-If we insert (\ref{ty}) into $\varepsilon_{i}$ ($i=1,2,\cdots,12$), we find
+If we insert (\ref{ty}) into $\varepsilon_{i}$ ($i=1,\cdots,12$), we find

-Note that, for the massless solution (\ref{SxS}), ${\cal K}_{i}=0$ and $\varepsilon_{i}=0$ ($i=1,2,\cdots,12$).
-Hence, since $C_{i}>0$, according to Eq.~(\ref{so4}), $\delta\varepsilon_{i}$ ($i=1,2,\cdots,12$), and then $\delta E$, are always positive definite values for all small variations, that is, the massless solution (\ref{SxS}) is energetically stable.
-More precisely, for any arbitrary deformation, at least one of the ${\cal K}_{i}$'s (or equivalently one of the $\varepsilon_{i}$'s) would be a non-zero functional, which leads the energy density functional (\ref{nnmn}) to be a non-zero positive function, and then the total energy would be larger than zero.
-In other words, since the special massless solution (\ref{SxS}) is single, other solutions of the dynamical equations (\ref{jkt})-(\ref{jkt2}) all have non-zero positive rest energies, i.e. the special solution (\ref{SxS}) has the minimum energy among the others.
+Note that, for massless solution (\ref{SxS}), ${\cal K}_{i}=0$ and $\varepsilon_{i}=0$ ($i=1,\cdots,12$).
+Hence, since $C_{i}>0$, according to Eq.~(\ref{so4}), $\delta\varepsilon_{i}$ ($i=1,\cdots,12$) and $\delta E=\int\sum_{i=1}^{12} \delta\varepsilon_{i} d^3x$ have always positive definite values for all small variations; that is, massless solution (\ref{SxS}) is energetically stable.
+In other words, for any arbitrary deformation above the background of special solution (\ref{SxS}), at least one of the ${\cal K}_{i}$'s (or equivalently one of the $\varepsilon_{i}$'s) would be a non-zero functional.
+It leads to the non-zero positive energy density functionals (\ref{so4}), and then the total energy variation $\delta E$ will be always larger than zero.
+Since special massless solution (\ref{SxS}) is single, other solutions of the dynamical equations (\ref{jkt})-(\ref{jkt2}) can be considered as the small or large deformations of that.
+Hence, they all have non-zero positive rest energies; that is to say, special solution (\ref{SxS}) has always the minimum energy of all.
+To summarize, based on the very strict conditions that have been set, special massless solution (\ref{SxS}) is single and stable against any arbitrary deformation.
+Hence, there is no possibility that this particle-like entity (\ref{SxS}) with zero energy will decay and turn into radiations.

-For more support, let us consider the energy variation for many arbitrary small deformations above the background of the special massless solution (\ref{SxS}) numerically.
-For example, a number of hypothetical deformations can be the same as the one introduced in Eq.~(\ref{As1}) and eleven other cases as follows:
+For more support, let us consider the total energy variation ($E=\delta E$) for many arbitrary small deformations above the background of special massless solution (\ref{SxS}) numerically.
+For example, a number of arbitrary ad hoc deformations can be the same as the one introduced in Eq.~(\ref{As1}) and eleven other cases as follows: